 The student's estimated yearly cost is divided into 10 equal installments.
 Payments begin in mid-July and continue through April.
 There is no finance charge.

 Penalty for late payment

-A 1-percent monthly interest charge will be assessed to all unpaid accounts not current on the approved payment plan.
+A one percent monthly interest charge will be assessed to all unpaid accounts not current on the approved payment plan.
 Interest will be applied to the balance after the due date each month, equaling an annual interest rate of 12 percent.

 A student with an unpaid account may not continue or return to classes in a subsequent registration period.

 Students who withdraw during any period of enrollment at Bluffton University and follow the approved withdrawal procedure will receive refunds for instructional fees and room and board according to the then current refund schedule.
 Students may contact the business office or financial aid office to receive the current schedule.

 If a refund amount is owed to the student, but the student has outstanding institutional charges, or if the student owes a repayment of a cash disbursement for noninstitutional costs, the university will automatically apply the refund amount to those charges or repayment.
 Bluffton will also notify the student in writing if either situation has occurred.

 Students who are Title IV (federal aid) recipients will have the return of those funds and repayments calculated and distributed as prescribed by federal law and regulation.
 These distribution schedules are available to all prospective and currently enrolled students by contacting the business office or the financial aid office.